with links to Wikipedia.

 Its current President is Ursula von de Leyen, from Germany.

-Council of the European Union In 1967, the EEC Council of Ministers from its member countries became the Council of European Communities, while merging into itself the Councils of the ECSC and Euratom.
+In 1967, the EEC Council of Ministers from its member countries became the Council of European Communities, while merging into itself the Councils of the ECSC and Euratom.

 The Presidency of the Council rotates every six months among the governments of its member states, with the relevant ministers of each respective country holding the Presidency at any given time, ensuring the smooth running of the meetings and setting the daily agenda.

-European Council The heads of state of its member countries are formally referred to as the European Council.
+Somewhat ambiguously, the heads of state of its member countries are formally referred to as the European Council.

 Its current President is Charles Michel, from Belgium.

-Schengen Area In 1995 the Schengen Agreement first implemented a proposal to abolish passport and any other type of border control at their mutual borders.
+In 1995 the Schengen Agreement first implemented a proposal to abolish passport and any other type of border control at their mutual borders.

-Initially signed in Luxembourg in 1985 by five of its then ten member countries Benelux France and Germany, this Schengen Area now includes 22 EU countries, 4 extra non-EU countries, and 3 de facto microstates.
+Initially signed in Luxembourg in 1985 by five of its then ten member countries Benelux France and Germany, this Schengen Area now includes 22 EU member countries, 4 extra non-EU countries, and 3 de facto member microstates.
 The 4 non-EU countries are Norway and Iceland since 2001, Switzerland since 2008, and tiny Liechtenstein since 2011.
 The 3 "micro-states" with their open (or semi-open) borders: Vatican City (inside Rome), San Marino (inside north-eastern Italy), and Monaco (on the French Riviera).

 Since 2007, 7 extra countries have been added, making 19 in this Eurozone in total.

 Its current President since November 2019 is Christine Lagarde, from France.
-Its previous President was Mario Draghi, from Italy (2011-2019).

 Brexit In 2016, the UK voted in a plebiscite to leave the EU in 2019, which was implemented at the start of 2020.